 This is a critical step in the selling process.
 This becomes even more crucial in the luxury real estate market due to the limited pool of potential buyers.

-About 70% of recent home sellers sought a professional evaluation of their home's value before selling, a practice that is recommended for luxury properties.
+About 70% of recent home sellers sought a professional evaluation of their home's value before selling, a practice recommended for luxury properties.
 Tools like a comparative market analysis (CMA) or pre-listing appraisals help set accurate prices.

 When setting the price for a million-dollar home, it's important to consider a few main things: where the house is, how big it is, what condition it's in, and if it has any special features.
 This helps ensure the price isn't too high, which can stop the home from selling quickly.